-This text is used throughout the MAT125/126/127 sequence as well as MAT131/132.
+This text is used throughout the MAT125/126/127 sequence as well as MAT131/132 (but not AMS151/161 or MAT141/2).
 Use of WebAssign is required.
-There are many options regarding the text other than from the bookstore; please see the page about the text on the class web page for details.
+There are several options regarding the text; please see the page about the text on the class web page for details.

 Homework: You can not learn calculus without working problems.
 Expect to spend at least 8 hours a week solving problems; do all of the assigned problems, as well as additional ones to study.
 If you do not understand how to do something, get help from your TA, your lecturer, your classmates, or in the Math Learning Center.
-You are encouraged to study with and discuss problems with others from the class, but write up your own homework by yourself, and make sure you understand how to do the problems.
-Specific problem assignments can always be found on the class web page.
+You are encouraged to study with and discuss problems with others from the class, but do your own homework by yourself, and make sure you understand how to do the problems.